Unified Workspace

 Input Arrives

 User uploads a CSV file.
-It appears in /input/data.csv—accessible to all capabilities.
+It appears in /workspace/input/data.csv — accessible to all capabilities.

-A custom WASM plugin reads /working/processed.json, applies business logic, writes to /working/transformed.json.
+A WASM plugin reads /workspace/output/processed.json, applies business logic, and writes /workspace/output/transformed.json.

-VirtualMachine runs a shell script that reads /working/transformed.json and generates /output/report.pdf.
+Sandbox runs a shell script that reads the transformed data and generates /workspace/output/report.pdf using command-line tools.

-Files capability reads /output/report.pdf and returns it to the user.
+Agent reads /workspace/output/report.pdf and returns it to the user.
 All steps shared the same storage.

 Architecture